-Welcome to the Department of Computer and Information Science!
+Welcome to the Department of Computer Science!

 Computer science, the study of computation, offers students the challenge and excitement of a dynamically evolving science whose discoveries and applications affect every aspect of modern life.
 Computer science is a rich intellectual field where practitioners apply a computational approach to address a wide variety of interesting and challenging problems.
 Computer scientists are engaged in research in core areas of theoretical computer science, computer systems design, algorithms, and programming languages, as well as more application-oriented areas such as databases, networking, and informatics.

-The CIS major includes interdisciplinary and internal tracks to prepare our students for future careers in this rapidly changing field.
+The CS major includes interdisciplinary and internal tracks to prepare our students for future careers in this rapidly changing field.
 We offer four interdisciplinary tracks in collaboration with the Lundquist College of Business, the Department of Art, and the Department of Biology.
 Three internal tracks highlight the strengths of our cutting-edge research faculty.
 The MACS degree offers students the opportunity to study computer science while retaining strong foundations in mathematics.

-- Major in Computer and Information Science
+- Major in Computer Science

 - Major in Mathematics and Computer Science

-- Minors in CIS and CIT
+- Minors in CS and CIT

 - Accelerated B.S./M.S.
 Program